Lucius Tiberius, Lucius the Roman

 Geoffrey is rather vague as to his actual status and calls him procurator (governor); he implies he was inferior to the Emperor Leo of Constantinople, a procurator or deputy.
+Geoffrey portrays him as a tyrant who seeks to conquer and subjugate all of Europe, including Britain, under Roman rule.
 Wace and Malory both style him Emperor of Rome.
-Wace tells us that he was born in Spain and was between 300 and 40 years old at the time he went to war with Arthur.
+Wace tells us that he was born in Spain and was between 30 and 40 years old at the time he went to war with Arthur.

 In the early chronicles, Arthur’s war with Lucius immediately precedes Mordred’s uprising, but beginning in the Vulgate Merlin, the war is placed at the beginning of Arthur’s reign.

 Emperor Lucius, which was called at that time, Dictator of Procuror of the Public Weal of Rome,